Protect Them During Cooler Temperatures

 - ALWAYS before bud break - NEVER after (Bud-break usually occurs mid-Feb. when temperatures begin to warm)

-To download a pdf version of this information and additional tips on fruit trees, click here
+To download a pdf version of this information and additional tips on fruit trees, click the button below:

-Recommendations for protecting your delicate plants during cooler temps and potential frosts:
+Ways to protect your delicate plants during cooler temperatures and potential frosts:

 Thankfully in this day and age, we hear about potential frost warnings in our areas before it's too late.
 Heck there are even apps, such as ColdSnap that can alert us in advance.
 The importance then falls on the types of products we keep on hand to protect during the cooler temps.
 We recommend: